rcjj98/tp/docs/UserGuide.md

 Notes:
 * Finding persons `[p]` **only** accepts `g/`, `n/`, `p/`, `e/`, `a/`, `j/`, and `s/` flags
+* If a keyword without a flag is used, an error will be raised.
+* Keywords are still required to follow the format defined as by the flags.

 Format: `find [p] g/KEYWORD [KEYWORDS]... [g/KEYWORD [KEYWORDS]...]...`